Published May 31, 2018

 Prenatal

 If you’re expecting and experiencing pain or discomfort in the body or the mind, prenatal yoga will really help.
 It uses breathing techniques that manage shortness of breath during that many mothers-to-be experience during pregnancy.
-It is also designed to help you practice breathing through contractions during labor.
+It is also designed to help you practice breathing through contractions during labour.
 Your body will be gently stretched out through their full range of motions to keep you supple during this physically challenging time.

 Jivamukti